openconnectivityfoundation/swagger2x/README.md

 note that it prefixes the variable with "_" so that names don't get in the way of language defined names (like "if")

+#### variableforbidden
+if the varialbe is "if", "var", "function", "null" it will be prefixed with "_" all other names will be kept intact (e.g. just pass through)

 ## TODO list

 - template for client code for IOTivity node